Advancing High-Resolution Video-Language Representation with Large-Scale Video Transcriptions: Approach

 Since the video clips in our dataset are long-range with 13.4 seconds on average, we adopt the strategy of sparsely sampling a sequence of segments from a video clip and then aggregating their predictions similar to ClipBERT \cite{lei2021less}.
 As explained in Section \ref{introduction}, for each segment $s_i$, we randomly takes one HR frame at $t$-th timestep $\boldsymbol{X}^{s_i}_{t} \in \mathbb{R}^{3 \times H \times W}$ and $2N$ surrounding LR frames $ \{\boldsymbol{X}^{s_i}_{t+kr} \in \mathbb{R}^{3 \times \frac{H}{4} \times \frac{W}{4}},k\in(-N,\ldots,-1,1,\ldots,N)\}$ to build a \textbf{hybrid image sequence}, where $r$ is LR frame sampling rate.

 In Figure~\ref{fig:framework}, the hybrid video encoder includes three parts: an HR encoder for HR frame, an LR encoder for LR neighbor frames and a \textbf{Hybrid Transformer} $T_{\mathrm{hy}}$ that learns spatiotemporal features by self-attention.
 HR encoder consists of a 4-stage ResNet $F_{\mathrm{hr}}$ and an adapter $D_{\mathrm{hr}}$.
 LR encoder is a 3-stage ResNet $F_{\mathrm{lr}}$ to encode LR frames.
 Note that $F_{\mathrm{hr}}$ and $F_{\mathrm{lr}}$ are learnable to ensure both HR and LR frames can be encoded in the same space before feeding into Hybrid Transformer.
 We extract hybrid spatiotemporal feature $\mathcal{V}_\mathrm{hy}$ of segment $s_i$ as the output of $T_\mathrm{hy}$.
-In addition, we use the HR frame feature extracted by stage 3 of $F_\mathrm{hr}$ (denoting as $F^3_\mathrm{hr}$) as HR input of $T_\mathrm{hy}$:

-where $\phi$ is an interpolate operation to align feature size.
+In addition, we use the HR frame feature extracted by stage 3 of $F_\mathrm{hr}$ (denoting as $F^3_\mathrm{hr}$) as HR input of $T_\mathrm{hy}$: where $\phi$ is an interpolate operation to align feature size.
 In $T_\mathrm{hy}$, we adopt Divided Space-Time Attention to encode spatiotemporal information similar to \cite{gberta_2021_ICML}.
-We extract detailed spatial feature $\mathcal{V}_{\mathrm{hr}}$ of segment $s_i$ as the output of $E_{\mathrm{hr}}$ by:
+We extract detailed spatial feature $\mathcal{V}_{\mathrm{hr}}$ of segment $s_i$ as the output of $E_{\mathrm{hr}}$ by: To adapt the output of the HR encoder to the hybrid spatiotemporal feature $\mathcal{V}_\mathrm{hy}$, $D_\mathrm{hr}$ consists of a convolution layer to adjust the output feature channel, as well as a $2\times 2$ max-pooling layer for down-sampling.
+The segment features is the fusion of $\mathcal{V}_\mathrm{hr}$ and $\mathcal{V}_\mathrm{hy}$ by a linear layer: